CompassSecurity/pipeleak/readme.md

 Limit the scanned nr of jobs by using the `--job-limit` flag.

-`find` command: use the find command to identify gitlab instances that might allow for anyone to register. this command assumes a JSON file from a Shodan export. example query: `title:"Sign in GitLab"`
+`shodan` command: use the Shodan command to identify gitlab instances that might allow for anyone to register. this command assumes a JSON file from a Shodan export. example query: `title:"Sign in GitLab"`

 ## Customizing Scan Rules